The Froebel Trust

 - Secure leadership buy-in before applying: Applications must have full backing from senior management.
 This isn't optional - it's essential for success and sustainability.

 - First-time applicants have advantage: If you haven't received Froebel Trust funding before, this significantly improves your chances.
-The Trust explicitly prioritizes new applicants.
+The Trust explicitly prioritises new applicants.

 - Budget for people, not things: Most of your budget should be staff time and training.
 Physical resources limited to 20% of total budget.

-- Use advisory meetings strategically: Book a 10-minute consultation with Victoria Arneil at least two weeks before deadline to strengthen your application.
+- Use advisory meetings strategically: Book a 10-minute consultation with the grants contact at least two weeks before deadline to strengthen your application.

 - Review funded projects: Study recent awards and case studies on the Trust's website to understand what successful projects look like and the language they use.

-- Plan for 12-18 months: Practice development and action research projects should be substantial enough to run for at least a year, demonstrating sustainable impact rather than quick fixes.
+- Plan for 12-18 months: Research and practice development projects should be substantial enough to run for at least a year, demonstrating sustainable impact rather than quick fixes.

 🎯 You've done the research.
 Now write an application they can't refuse.